Optimizing retail touchpoints for elevated customer journeys

 How did they do it?
 With a combination of personalization and omnichannel solutions, the retailer started sending relevant content and promotions to the right customers at the right time.

-Here are some messaging essentials to make sure you make the most of every touchpoint:
+Here are some messaging essentials to ensure you make the most of every interaction:

 1. Focus on omnichannel and timely communication

-The bottom line is that customers’ busy lifestyles demand cross-channel integration on your side.
-Customers need their interactions with you to be as smooth as possible, and they always expect seamlessly connected and convenient communication.
+These days, omnichannel communication is a must.
+The bottom line is that customers demand that their interactions with you to be as smooth as possible and expect seamlessly connected and convenient communication.

 2. Make your communication contextual and behavior-based